sveltia/sveltia-cms/README.md

   - Navigate between the global media folder and per-collection media folders[^6].
   - Preview image, audio, video, text and PDF files.
 Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
   - Copy the public URL[^74], file path, text data or image data of a selected asset to clipboard.
 The file path starts with `/` as expected[^48].
-  - Edit plain text assets, including SVG images.
+  - Edit a plain text asset, including SVG images.
-  - Replace existing assets.
+  - Rename an existing asset.
+  - Replace an existing asset.
+If the asset is used in any entries, the File/Image fields will be automatically updated with a new file path.
   - Download one or more selected assets at once.
   - Delete one or more selected assets at once.
   - Upload multiple assets at once, including files in nested folders, by browsing or dragging and dropping them into the library[^5].